gaycomputers/windexstarter/README.md

 https://cygwin.com/install.html

-keep in mind pros you can totally compile your own shit like i3, though it may look dorky since this script doesn't run the -fullscreen tag when launching startxwin (couldn't get it working)
+[keep in mind pros you can totally compile your own stuff like i3, though it may look dorky since this script doesn't run the -fullscreen tag when launching startxwin (couldn't get it working)]

 Next download and run the windexstarter, its a short batch file so skim over it to make sure it's not malicious.

-If you know what you're doing you probably just saved like five minutes, if you don't and you grabbed xfce earlier I'll run you by starting a taskbar.
+If you know what you're doing you probably just saved like five seconds, if you don't and you grabbed xfce earlier I'll run you by starting a taskbar.

 Basically, distros that use startx use a hidden file called .xinitrc in your ~/ to decide what to start when startx is executed.
 Cygwin comes with a very special x server that allows Linux windows to use Windows windows.
 Windows.
 This program is called startxwin and uses ~/.startxwinrc